 If a tenant abandons rental property, does the landlord have a duty to mitigate damages?
-If the landlord finds a new tenant for a lower rent, can be sue the old tenant for the difference in rent?
+If the landlord finds a new tenant for a lower rent, can he sue the old tenant for the difference in rent?

-Implied Warranty of Habitability. pp. 421-440.
+Implied Warranty of Habitability.